jgddesigns/stateshaper/CONTRIBUTING.md

 Plugins for random events, ratings based personaliation, pure compression and structured output are planned to be released as standard universal add-ons to the library.

-If a user can some up with their own specialized Shaper Plugin, sharing it would be appreciated!
+If a user can some up with their own specialized plugin, sharing it would be appreciated!
 The open source aspect of *Stateshaper* is encouraged.
+Maybe other uses can be thought of for this library as well.